grajdaninrossii/python-phone-book/README.md

 # python-phone-book
 The phone directory console application.
-Warining: file phone_book.txt will create with first add row in application!
+Warning: file phone_book.txt will create with first add row in application!

 # Technologies
 I used in project: